 Fees: Evaluate the transaction fees necessary for operations in the marketplaces and choose the budget-friendly option to increase profit margins.

-Community: Look for NFT Marketplaces with active trader and creator communities.
+creator communities.
 Beyond knowing your NFTs will gain notoriety, it's important to have a supportive environment for your NFT adventure.

 Integrations: Double-check whether an NFT marketplace integrates with other platforms, tools, and opportunities.
 With the creator wars in full swing, your trading experience will benefit immensely by planning ahead.